theopn/dotfiles/README.md

 ![fedora-sc](./assets/2023-03-12-fedora-rice-sc.png)

 Here are dotfiles for my systems, the 2020 MacBook Air with M1 processor and Lenovo ThinkPad X270 (6th-gen i5).
-MBA runs the latest version of macOS, and X270 runs the latest version of Fedora i3 Spin with i3 and Sway window manager (actually, Sway is a Wayland compositor :nerd-emoji:).
+MBA runs the latest version of macOS, and X270 runs the latest version of Fedora i3 Spin with different tiling WM (primarily i3 and Awesome, I used to use Sway window manager.
+Actually, Sway is a Wayland compositor :nerd-emoji:.
+I'm planning on testing out Qtile and XMonad).

 You are welcome to take inspiration from any file in this repository, but I do not take any responsibility for any content of the configurations. **Read the code before you use them!**